damien-king/iBooks2Anki/README.md

 Right now only the basic card type is supported with fields `Front` and `Back`.
-The sentence of the highlighted word or phrase is added to the front with the key word or phrase in bold and the definition is added to the back
+The sentence of the highlighted word or phrase is added to the front with the key word or phrase in bold and the definition is added to the back.
+Duplicate cards are not created so there is no risk running this over and over.

 Example: